MooersLab/bash-whisper-transcription/README.md

 You may have to install several software packages (e.g., openai-whisper, Rust, ffpmeg, torch).
 You can use pip to install `openai-whisper`.
-It works in my hands with Python3.9 and Python3.11.
+It works in my hands with Python3.9, Python3.11, and Python3.12.
-I used the latter.

 ```bash
 wh3()